srid/purescript-book-sources/chapter4.md

 ## Guards

-One further improvement we can make to the `factors` function is to move the filter inside the array comprehension.
+One further change we can make to the `factors` function is to move the filter inside the array comprehension.
 This is possible using the `guard` function from the `Control.MonadZero` module (from the `purescript-control` package):

 ```haskell
 import Control.MonadZero (guard)